-Last time I was in Berlin, the city was still stained dark gray by the soot of post-WWII deterioration.
-But this week I returned to find the metropolis almost unrecognizable.
-Everywhere there are signs of improvements, scaffolding and construction.
-There is one place, however, that remains unchanged; that is, Potsdam’s stunning Sanssouci Palace and gardens.
+Last time I was in Berlin, the city was still stained by the soot of post-WWII deterioration.
+But last week, I returned to find the metropolis almost unrecognizable.
+Everywhere there were signs of construction and remodeling.
+There was one place, however, that remained unchanged; that is, Potsdam’s stunning Sanssouci Palace and Gardens.
 I made a return visit yesterday.

-Sanssouci, roughly translated to mean ‘without a worry’ or ‘carefree’, was the summer residence of Frederick the Great, King of Prussia.
-Located just 16 miles from Berlin in Potsdam, it was constructed between 1745 and 1747.
-Designed to be the King’s private refuge, no affairs of estate were ever to be discussed within its walls.
-And the King forbade any repairs, as he intended for the palace to last only his lifetime.
+Sanssouci, roughly translated as ‘without a worry’, was the summer residence of Frederick the Great, King of Prussia.
+Located in Potsdam just 16 miles from Berlin, it was constructed between 1745 and 1747.
+Unlike other palaces of that era, it was intended solely as the King’s private refuge.

 He also introduced the village folk to the common potato.

-‘The Potato King’ as King Frederick would later come to be known, was a great fan of the root vegetable, which at the time was generally considered unfit for human consumption by the lower classes.
-However, the king saw the potato’s potential in feeding his nation and became its biggest promoter.
-He distributed the tubers to villagers and even instructed people on how to grow them.
-In time, his efforts bore fruit, and the potato became a staple crop of the Prussian nation.
+‘The Potato King’, as King Frederick would later become known, was a great fan of the vegetable, which at the time, the lower classes viewed with suspicion.
+In spite of this, the king saw the potato’s potential in feeding his nation.
+He became its biggest promoter, distributing tubers to villagers and even instructing people on how to grow them.
+In time, his efforts bore fruit, and potatoes became a staple crop of the Prussian nation.